Spinal Cord Stimulator: How It Treats Chronic Pain

 How Spinal Cord Stimulation Works

 A spinal stimulator is about the size of a pacemaker.
-During a surgical procedure, it is placed underneath your skin.
-Once the stimulator is in place, thin wires carry the stimulator's current to your nerve fibers.
-Then, the spinal cord stimulator sends a mild electric current through the nerve fibers and into the spinal cord.
+Once the stimulator is in place, thin wires carry the stimulator's current to your nerve fibers, which then carry the signal to your spinal cord.

 When the spinal cord stimulator is on, it works to stimulate and modify the electrical pulses in your nerves.
 Normally, these nerves are responsible for sending pain signals to your brain.
-Since the stimulator causes electrical pulses to override the pain signals, it essentially masks the pain signal so that your brain does not process it properly.
+Since the stimulator causes electrical pulses to override your pain signals, it masks the pain signal so that your brain doesn’t process it.

-Technically, the pain is still present.
-The only difference is that your brain does not receive the signal properly.
 Depending on the unique individual, this masking may be more or less effective.
-Research shows that spinal cord stimulation tends to reduce pain by up to 50 to 70 percent, but the vast majority of our patients who have the spinal stimulator procedure say it significantly reduces pain.
+Research shows that spinal cord stimulation tends to reduce pain by up to 50 to 70 percent, but the vast majority of our patients who have had the procedure say it significantly reduces their pain.

-There are several kinds of spinal cord stimulators, it’s important to know that they effectively all work the same way.
+While there are several kinds of spinal cord stimulators, it’s important to know that they effectively all work the same way.
 Every kind of spinal cord stimulator comes with a pulse generator and a battery for making the electrical pulse.
-They also include a hand-held remote for changing the device's settings.
-Each spinal cord stimulator is designed with a lead wire and electrodes for sending the electrical pulses to the spinal cord and nerves.
+The stimulator is designed with a lead wire and electrodes for sending the electrical pulses to the spinal cord and nerves.
 The energy is then sent through the electrodes to the spinal cord, which serves as the communication pathway between the brain and the rest of the body.

-Have any questions about spinal cord stimulation?
-For answers or to be professionally treated, please contact our team at Greater Austin Pain Center.

-We're proud to offer Spinal Cord Stimulation Surgery with a preliminary trial period before it's implanted in addition to the dozens of other pain treatment surgeries available at our Plum Creek Pain Surgery Center, and can determine if you're a good candidate following a short in-person consultation.
+We're proud to offer Spinal Cord Stimulation Surgery with a preliminary trial period before it's implanted in addition to dozens of other pain treatment surgeries at our Plum Creek Pain Surgery Center, and can determine if you're a good candidate following a short in-person consultation.